pettybown/assignment-4/README.md

 ```

 ### Function: remove
 Description: This function is used to remove a key-value pair from the hash table.
 It calculates the index using the hash function and then iterates over the chain at that index to find the matching key.
-If found, it removes the corresponding HashNode from the chain, decrements the size, and returns the value; otherwise, it returns null.
+If found, it removes the corresponding HashNode from the chain, and returns the value; otherwise, it returns null.

 Code:
 ```java